fsg55/Protein-Rhythm-Music/README.md

 intrinsic of each human protein.

-Credits: my most sincere thanks to ALL those who put their work and their knowledge free Internet, without which I could not have developed anything Here I am putting, especially thank's to A. Brown (jmusic API), A. Troedson (score structuring in java applications), yknk (MidiTrail), several current and past composers (for their Musical Dice Games scores), and a very, very, very long etc for hundreds of people that have helped me or inspired me in the development of this project as far as it is today.
+Credits: my most sincere thanks to ALL those who put their work and their knowledge free on Internet, without which I could not have developed anything;
+Specials thank's to A. Brown (jmusic API), A. Troedson (score structuring in java applications), yknk (MidiTrail), several current and past composers (for their Musical Dice Games scores), and a very, very, very long etc for hundreds of people that have helped me or inspired me in the development of this project as far as it is today.